 Old Tom was a style of gin that died out with Prohibition though it has made a comeback with a resurging interest in classic cocktail recipes.
 Many modern bartenders are also using those as inspiration to create new cocktails featuring this style.

 The flavor of Old Tom Gin falls between the dry gins and the sweet maltiness of genever.
 It has a fuller body than London dry gins but is less intense than the Dutch genever, which makes it ideal for cocktails.
+Old Tom is essential to recreating many a classic cocktail, especially the Martinez and Foghorn.

 03 of 05